ivajon/layout-derive/README.md

 The derive also works for nested structs, tuples and enums (unions are not yet implemented but follow the same pattern as enums.)

-The derive macro does not currently support generic parameters.
+The derive macro also supports generic type parameters, however this feature is not yet fully tested.

 ---